layilin/SP23-33852/_annotations/book2.md

 63.168 yellow fly.
 May be *Diachlorus ferrugatus*, a small biting fly indigenous to Central America and the southeastern United States.

 63.171. cochinille.
-The cochineal insect (*Dactylopius coccus*), the source of a highly prized red dye made from the dried bodies of the female cochineal insects.
+The cochineal insect (*Dactylopius coccus*) is the source of a highly prized red dye made from the dried bodies of the female.
 The cochineal insect is native to tropical and subtropical Mexico and South America and was used in those places in the precolonial era to dye textiles and other objects.
 It became an important Atlantic commodity in the eighteenth century, with most of the supply still coming from indigenous sources.
 The red coats of British officers were dyed with cochineal (see lines 174-175 below).

 [plant] 64.172.
 Indian fig. Cactus plant of the genus *Opuntia*, some species of which served as food plants for the cochineal insect.
-There are over a hundred species of *Opuntia* distributed throughout the Americas. *Opuntia* are also known as prickly pear cacti or nopal, the pads of which are commonly consumed by human beings and animals as food.
+There are over a hundred species of *Opuntia* distributed throughout the Americas. *Opuntia* are also known as prickly pear cacti or nopal, the pads and fruit of which are commonly consumed by human beings and animals as food.

 [people] 64.175.
 British Wolf.
 James Wolfe (1727-1759), English army officer.
 Like Grainger, he served in the Netherlands during the War of Austrian Succession (1740-1748) and during the Scottish Jacobite Rising of 1745.
 Appointed Major-General in North America in 1758, Wolfe is perhaps best known for defeating French general Louis-Joseph de Montcalm-Grozon, marquis de Montcalm, and the French army on the Plains of Abraham outside of Quebec city in September 1759.
 Wolfe was fatally wounded during the battle, but his victory brought an end to the Seven Years' War (1756-1763).